tonred/tonclick/README.md

 * Many subscription plans for each services
 * Custom configuration of each subscription plan
 * Infinity amount of services and users, no mapping
-* On-chain interface and demo how to use it
+* On-chain and off-chain demos
-* Off-chain website demo
+* Native Ton and TIP3 tokens support

 ## Build and run